numediart/eeg_unicorn_basics/README.md

 ## BCI for Emotion Assessments

 blabla blab a BCI can be designed and described in the following blog post.
-The considered s
+The considered steps are :
+1. a
+2. b
+3. c
+4. d
+5. e

 Katsigiannis and Ramzan in [DREAMER](https://ieeexplore-ieee-org.ressources-electroniques.univ-lille.fr/document/7887697).
 This last consisting to an EEG signals recorded during watching of video promoting specific emotion. [registration_pipeline](registration_pipeline.py) propose the whole pipeline for the dataset registration.